CodeCraftsman2006/CodeCraftsman2006/README.md

 Bachelor of Computing student with an Area of Emphasis in Cybersecurity at the University of Guelph.

 Interested in systems programming, cybersecurity, Linux systems, and infrastructure-focused technologies.
-Currently building technical projects focused on low-level programming, software reliability, and security-oriented development.

----

-# 🔧 What I’m Building

-- Systems-level projects in C and Python
-- Security-focused tools and automation scripts
-- Cross-language architectures (Python + C via FFI)
-- Linux and networking-focused projects
-- Data-oriented applications and backend tooling

----
+Currently building my portfilio.

 # 🧠 Current Focus